mountaineerbr/shellChatGPT/man/README.md

 *Model capacity* (maximum model tokens) can be set more intuitively with `option` “`-N` *NUM*”, otherwise model capacity is set automatically for known models, or to *2048* tokens as fallback.

-If a plain text file path is set as the first positional argument of the script, the file is loaded as text PROMPT (text cmpls, and chat cmpls).

 `Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, and chat cmpls.
 A text file path may be supplied as the single